California’s copy certification rules can be confusing. With few exceptions, California Notaries cannot directly certify copies of documents.

 - Complete a jurat certificate.
 If the jurat wording is not pre-printed on the document, you will need to complete and attach a separate notarial certificate.

-Does the new law change what documents a California Notary can certify copies for?
+Does the new law change the types of documents that can be certified by a California Notary?

-No. California Notaries may still only directly certify copies of the following documents:
+No. California Notaries may still only certify copies of the following documents:

 - Powers of attorney.